 They also don’t take very long to cook at all, so if you make a snap decision one morning to have them for breakfast (or a snack) you’ll only need to wait half an hour or so until you can get stuck into them.
 I expected the peanut butter and banana nut muffins to be very sweet, but they weren’t overly so and in actual fact they paired really well with a little bit of vegan butter and jam on the side.
 I’ll bet they’d be divine with some vegan caramel spread on top of them too.

 I think you could really take some liberties with the ingredients of these muffins, if you wanted to.
-For instance, you could substitute the peanut butter for any other nut butter you had in your kitchen.
+For instance, you could substitute the peanut butter for another low FODMAP nut butter you had in your kitchen.
 Likewise, I think the walnuts could be swapped with pecans to great effect.
 And I dare say that the addition of half a teaspoon of ground cinnamon to the mix would be welcomed.

 These muffins do have quite a dense texture, probably due to the inclusion of the heavy peanut butter and banana, which results in an almost ‘bready’ crumb, but they’re really tasty and made for a wonderfully easy and luxurious Sunday morning breakfast in bed.
 Needless to say, they’re firmly on my go-to breakfast muffin list now.

 2 cups of gluten-free self-raising flour (I use Dove’s Farm G/F Self-Raising Flour)